 7) .RAW

-Good for professional photographers who want the most options in post-production.
+This photo file format is good for professional photographers who want the most options in post-production.

 RAW files are the best file format for taking photos.
 They don’t compress, manipulate, or alter the photo.